rpm-software-management/rpm/docs/man/rpmdb.8.md

 **\--verifydb** performs a low-level integrity check on the database.

-**\--exportdb** exports the database in header-list format, suitable for transfporting to another host or database type.
+**\--exportdb** exports the database in header-list format, suitable for transporting to another host or database type.

 **\--importdb** imports a database from a header-list format as created by **\--exportdb**.